-The neurology residency program at Cooper University Hospital is a four-year categorical program offering three resident positions for each year of training.
+The Neurology Residency Program at Cooper University Health Care is a four-year categorical program offering three resident positions for each year of training.
 The program reinforces clinical patient care and scholarly pursuits through our most valuable resource—our patients with diverse neurological disorders and backgrounds.

 Our state-of-the-art hospital provides training facilities for numerous residency programs and medical fellowships.
-House officers have primary patient care responsibility, while faculty serve to supervise and teach.
-This philosophy motivates trainees to become self-sufficient and confident graduates when they move on.
+House officers have primary patient care responsibility, while faculty serves to supervise and teach.
+This philosophy motivates trainees to become self-sufficient and confident graduates.

-What makes Cooper a great place to train?
+Here's what makes Cooper a great place to train:

 - All of our neurology inpatients are cared for by attending faculty neurologists.
 This ensures close supervision and interaction of attending physicians and house staff and excellent bedside teaching.

-- Accessible full-time faculty dedicated to teaching and patient care.
+- Our accessible, full-time faculty are dedicated to teaching and patient care.

-- Emphasis on ambulatory care and the office practice of neurology.
+- We emphasize ambulatory care and the office practice of neurology.

 - Our residents spend significant time in ambulatory settings, which prepares them for life after residency.

-- An excellent, balanced mix of patients.
-Cooper is the only tertiary care hospital in southern New Jersey, hence receives a large number of tertiary referral patients.
+- We have an excellent, balanced mix of patients.
+Cooper is the only tertiary care hospital in southern New Jersey and receives a large number of tertiary referral patients.

-- Online access to thousands of journals and medical texts, available 24 hours a day.
+- Online access to thousands of journals and medical texts is available 24 hours a day.

-- Digital radiology accessible from all hospital workstations as well as remotely.
+- Digital radiology is accessible from all hospital workstations as well as remotely.